Scott Bartlett, President

 Leslie Morton, Secretary

-Teddy Handley is a 16 year old Sophomore at Homer High School.
+Teddy Handley is a graduate of Homer High School.
 He began receiving violin lessons when he was nine.
 He has been studying under Lisa Shallock for the past five years, Michael Shallock for the last year, and plays in the Homer Youth String Orchestra Club.
 Teddy has also played with KPO for various concerts since 2015.
 Music has always been a major part of his life.
 Ever since he was a child his family would have home church services where singing consisted of almost half the service.
-These family get togethers gave him an appreciation for music and making music.
+These family get-togethers gave him an appreciation for music and making music.
 As he has gotten older he has realized that music is a universal language and he has continued seeking to improve his knowledge and expression of it.
 He plans to keep violin and orchestra playing as a focal point in his life.
 He is excited to be asked to join the KPO Board and learn another side of what it takes to bring music to a community.
 He was a cast member in the 2015 Pier One production of Les Miserables, sings with the Homer High School Chorus and Swing Choir, and loves the stage.
-Teddy also has been competitively swimming for the past ten years and recently has added Diving and Track / Field to his activities.
+Teddy has been a competitive swimmer for the past ten years and recently has added Diving and Track / Field to his activities.